dalbay/Express_Tutorial/README.md

 4. Built-in middleware
 Express has the following built-in middleware functions:

-express.static serves static assets such as HTML files, images, and so on. express.json parses incoming requests with JSON payloads.
-NOTE: Available with Express 4.16.0+ express.urlencoded parses incoming requests with URL-encoded payloads.
-NOTE: Available with Express 4.16.0+ Built-in middleware
+* express.static serves static assets such as HTML files, images, and so on.
+* express.json parses incoming requests with JSON payloads.
+NOTE: Available with Express 4.16.0+
+* express.urlencoded parses incoming requests with URL-encoded payloads.
+NOTE: Available with Express 4.16.0+
-Third-party middleware
+5. Third-party middleware
+Use third-party middleware to add functionality to Express apps. (more details in later section)

 ## Creating Our Own Middleware
 - To create our own middleware use ```app.use``` and pass in a callback function that we want to add to our middleware stack.
 - in each middleware function, we have access to the request and response and also the next() function that we can add as an argument to the callback function -```request, response, next```.